 JOHNSON CITY, Tenn.
 (Oct.
-28, 2017) – “If you want to be the best, you have to be the best” is one of the most timeworn phrases in sports.
+28, 2017) – “If you want to be the best, you have to beat the best” is one of the most timeworn phrases in sports.

 It’s also what the ETSU women’s soccer team has a chance to do against Furman in Sunday’s quarterfinal round of the Southern Conference Tournament.
 Kickoff is set for 2:00 pm at Stone Field at Snyder Soccer Stadium in Greenville, S.C.